andrewyur/md-sticky/README.md

   - can create an auto organize feature
   - ctrl click to group multiple windows, manipulate position thru os
 - [ ] Notes persist after closing/reopening the app
-  - positions are stored
+  - [x] positions are stored
-  - note contents are stored
+  - [x] note contents are stored
-  - colors are stored
+  - [x] colors are stored
+  - [x] sizes are stored
+  - [ ] consistent
+    - need to do a whole application snapshot instead of per note, saves can conflict
 - [ ] button to automatically fit window to text
 - [ ] window automatically resizes with text
 - [x] click anywhere in the window and the text focuses